Skip to content

 1. Tell your Project "story".
 Describe how it unfolded, from its overall learnings to the obstacles and pitfalls you encountered along the way, whether they made you cringe, caused frustration, or left you exclaiming "oh no!"
 Elaborate on the creative approaches and solutions that took you from "oh no!" to "I got this!".
 Emphasize the significant takeaways and knowledge you acquired throughout the project's journey.

-2. Based on this module, list three things you want to focus on improving on in the next module.
+2. Based on this unit, list three things you want to focus on improving on in the next unit.

 Part 2: Upload .zip